Guide to Teaching Abroad

 What qualifications do you need to be a teacher abroad?

-You’ll need to have a CELTA, TESOL, or TEFL certificate before attempting to teach in most places.
-Even if the country you plan on teaching English abroad in does not require a certification, it's a good idea to have so you know what you're getting in to and feel more confident your first day of class.
+You’ll need to have a CELTA, TESOL, or TEFL certificate before attempting to teach English in most places.
+Even if the country you plan on teaching English abroad in does not require a certification, it's a good idea to have one so you know what you're getting into and feel more confident on your first day of class.

-Although some countries and regions are known to pay English teachers very little (although this should be balanced with the overall cost of living).
-Other countries, particularly teaching jobs in the Middle East and Asia, are compensating English teachers with surprisingly decent wages.
-The highest paid ESL jobs can often be found in these parts of the world, but are often more competitive and require more experience than some of the lower-paying English teaching jobs.
+Certain countries and regions are known to pay English teachers very little (although this should be balanced with the overall cost of living).
+Other countries, particularly teaching jobs in the Middle East and Asia, are compensating English teachers with surprisingly high wages.
+The highest-paid ESL jobs can often be found in these parts of the world, but are often more competitive and require more experience than some of the lower-paying English teaching jobs.

 How do I start teaching abroad?

 The first step to teaching English abroad is to decide what country you want to teach in, and what qualifications you need to get a job there.
 Here at Go Overseas, we strive to make this process as easy as possible for you.
 Review our program and certification provider listings and read reviews to find the right course for you.
 You can also review a comprehensive list of teach English abroad guide content to help you every step of the way.
 Once you are ready to start your job search, check out the Go Overseas job board to find current teach abroud job listings all around the world.

 How old do you have to be to teach abroad?

 While there isn't a specific age that runs across the board for all countries, it is often mandatory to have at least completed a Bachelor's degree.
 Many schools have specific requirements (such as Ed Degree or newly grads welcome), and all of these requirements will change the age of qualified applicants.

 South Korea is usually very open and excited to work with new grads, while Chinese schools often prefer a bit more experienced teachers.
 However, there is no age specified, and often a positive attitude and enthusiasm will outweigh academic specifications!